Fun ways to practice Addition and Subtraction

 Magic Addition Pyramids:

-The number on the upper box should be equal to the sum of the two boxes right below it.
+The number in the upper box should be equal to the sum of the two boxes right below it.

 Click here to download a free Addition Pyramid to start off.